Arie Reich: Biography

 Reich was born in Göteborg, Sweden.
 In 1973 his family made Aliyah and moved to Herzliyah Pituach, Israel.
 Following high school, Reich joined a group of students under the tutelage of Rabbis Haim Sabato and Yitzhak Shilat as part of the founding class of Yeshivat Hesder Birkat Moshe in Maale Adumim.
 In 1978 Reich was drafted into the Armored Corps of the IDF where he served as a tank gunner.
 Concurrent to his studies in Yeshiva Reich received a teaching license specializing in Judaic studies from the Lifshitz Teachers College in Jerusalem.
 Following completion of a L.L.B (cum laude) from Bar-Ilan University, he clerked for a year under the Honourable Mr. Justice Abraham Meyshar o.b.m. of the Tel-Aviv District Court.
 Reich then worked as an associate lawyer in the law offices of Miron, Bension & Prywes, Advocates & Notaries, in Tel-Aviv, Israel.
 In 1989 Reich and his family moved to Toronto, Canada, where he received his L.L.M and S.J.D. from the University of Toronto.
-He wrote his thesis under the auspices of Professor Michael Trebilcock titled "Toward Free Trade in the Public Sector: A Comparative Study of International Agreements on Government Procurement".
+He wrote his thesis under the supervision of Michael Trebilcock titled "Toward Free Trade in the Public Sector: A Comparative Study of International Agreements on Government Procurement".
 In 1991 Reich returned to Israel to take a position on the Faculty of Law at the Bar Ilan University.